sadiqmmm/flatcasts/README.md

 ## Flatcasts
 Flatcasts is your all-in-one stop for Flatiron lecture videos.
 You can search and filter by topic to find just what you want to watch in the embedded player.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/thebrianemory/corneal This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License
 Copyright (c) 2016 Brian Emory